leonredman/leonredman/README.md

 ### Hey 👋🏽 I'm Leon — Welcome to MY GitHub Stash!

 Thanks for stopping buy!
-This is my little corner of the web, filled with code bits and pieces that I've created while communicating with computers, telling them what to do in a weird multicolored text editor.
+This is my little corner of the web, filled with code, bits and pieces that I've created while communicating with computers, telling them what to do in a weird multicolored text editor.
 I'm a software engineering techie hanging out in Phoenix, AZ, always up for learning something new, solving problems, and generally geeking out.

 - Check out my [portfolio site](https://www.leonredman.com/) to learn more about me.
 - Explore my [blog](https://leonredman.com/blog/) where I share insights and learnings on my journey to become a better developer.